This post may contain affiliate links. Read my full disclosure policy.

-Beautiful and delicious Savory Galette with Leeks and Kale – just in time for Valentine’s day!
-A free-formed tender flakey crust enclosing a luscious melt in your mouth succulent filling.
+Savory Galette with Leeks & Kale.
+A free-formed flakey crust enclosing a luscious creamy filling.
 Leeks and kale marry with gruyere and mascarpone making the perfect balance of decadent and wholesome!
+With a Video!

 True happiness has nothing to do with making everything perfect, or denying the imperfections of things.
 It’s often the imperfections that make something or someone so loveable, so beautiful, so memorable, and even so forgivable. ~Jeff Foster

 There is so much flavor bursting from this Savory Galette.
 A flaky tender crust made with a bit of earthy rye flour, perfectly complimented with creamy leek and kale filling with just the right amount of tang.
 The crust is made with “rough puff” pastry dough, a galette dough you’ll want to keep in your back pocket for down the road, and your own creative fillings.

 What I love about this galette dough, is that it comes together much faster than traditional puff pastry, yet it is still flaky and tender.
 You can make it a couple of days ahead for less prep time and even keep some in the freezer for spontaneous inspiration.
 Alternatively, it is also totally fine to use pre-made puff pastry dough!

 While it may look as though there are a lot of steps here, it all comes together fairly easily, especially if you make the rough puff dough a day or two ahead.
 It is so worth the effort!
 And once you get the hang of it, it is fun to make.
 This is a much-requested special occasion dish in our house.